phoe/protest/doc/parachute.md

 creating a thin layer around test assertions that, in case of failure, informs the user of the details of the failed test step.

+**This is achieved by redefining some code in the Parachute package.** If `PROTEST/PARACHUTE` breaks anything in the original Parachute code, this is a bug in `PROTEST/PARACHUTE` - please file a bug report for that.

 PROTEST/PARACHUTE is designed as a drop-in replacement for the original Parachute.
 It should be enough to replace `:PARACHUTE` with `:PROTEST/PARACHUTE` in your package use lists and write the test cases for all